Buyachaka/Toonify-AI-React-Typescript/README.md

 # Toonify your images

-An App to generate cartoon version of an image.
+A Weekend hackton project to generate cartoon version of an image.

 [Live Demo](https://toonify.netlify.app/)